Andrew-S-Rosen/QMOF/fidelity_tracker/README.md

 ## Modifying Structures
 Since the QMOF database pulls structures directly from the Cambridge Structural Database (CSD) and is not meant to serve as a structure repository, we are not in a position to manually or automatically update CIFs to correct for any potential upstream structural errors.
 For now, we will just flag any problematic entries for ease-of-reference.

-## Computed Properties
-We encourage you to independently supplement the QMOF database with your own data however you see fit.
-However, we currently do not have an infrastructure set up to systematically accept user contributions for additional VASP-computed properties.
-Please contact the authors if you wish to discuss options further.